Choosing a marriage celebrant

 What will appear on the marriage certificate?

-You have the option to choose the description of each party to the marriage when you complete the marriage paperwork.
+You have the option to choose the description of each person to the marriage when you complete the marriage paperwork.
 You can choose 'groom', 'bride' or 'partner'.
 The latest marriage forms are available on the Commonwealth Attorney-General's website.

 Can a registered relationship be converted to a marriage?